Social Media Guidelines

 Contact MarCom with the following:

-- A request for your TRU social media avatar.
+- A request for your unique TRU social media avatar.
+All TRU accounts should have a standard TRU avatar.

 - Your login details.
 We store a backup for all TRU social media channels, as well as the contact details for the individual(s) managing this account.